genepattern/Single.Cell.ssGSEA/docs/documentation.md

 **Contact**: [Forum Link](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/genepattern-help)

-## Summary

-scGSEA is an extension of ssGSEA tailored for single-cell data analysis.
-It addresses the challenges of sparsity and occasional variability in the enrichment scoring by employing normalization method and scoring metric chosen to minimize uncertainty.
-By utilizing scGSEA, scientists can explore and interpret pathway activity and functional alterations within heterogeneous populations of cells.

 ## Discussion
 scGSEA (single-cell Gene Set Enrichment Analysis) is an extension of [ssGSEA](https://cloud.genepattern.org/gp/pages/index.jsf?lsid=urn:lsid:broad.mit.edu:cancer.software.genepattern.module.analysis:00270:10.1.0)<sup>[2]</sup> (single-sample Gene Set Enrichment Analysis) specifically designed for analyzing single-cell data. ssGSEA is a computational method used to assess the activation or repression of an a priori set of genes associated with a particular biological process or pathway in an individual sample [Barbie et al., Nature 2009].
 Genes are ranked by their absolute expression in the sample and assessed for their over-representation, i.e., enrichment, at the top or bottom of the list.